 The Real Estate Development Certificate program requires the completion of 9 credits – 4.5 credits of required courses and 4.5 credits of elective courses.
 It is highly recommended that students begin with one or both of the required courses before moving on to the elective courses.

-Real Estate Development Certificate students take the same courses as students in the Design Studies degree programs.
+Real Estate Development Certificate students take the same courses as students in the Master of Design Studies in Real Estate Development program.

 Required Courses / 4.5 Credits